-The Tchaikovsky Symphony Orchestra is a Russian classical music orchestra established in 1930.
+The Tchaikovsky Symphony Orchestra is a Russian classical music radio orchestra established in 1930.
 It was founded as the Moscow Radio Symphony Orchestra, and served as the official symphony for the Soviet All-Union Radio network.
 Following the dissolution of the Soviet Union in 1991, the orchestra was renamed in 1993 by the Russian Ministry of Culture in recognition of the central role the music of Tchaikovsky plays in its repertoire.
 The current music director is Vladimir Fedoseyev, who has been in that position since 1974.

 During Soviet times, the orchestra was sometimes known as the USSR State Radio and Television Symphony Orchestra, the USSR State Radio Symphony Orchestra, or the USSR All-Union National Radio and Central Television Symphony Orchestra.